THE PROPHECY

 But he who is spiritual judges all things, yet he himself is rightly judged by no one.

-If you should find yourself wondering just what it means to be spiritual ... just think about Daniel.
-In the first part of chapter 9, I would like to explore this a bit.
-Just how does one become such a giant of the faith?
+Hmmm, spiritual.
+Ever wonder what that means?
+Maybe, all we need do is just think about Daniel.
+In this first part of chapter 9, let's explore this.
+Just how does one become a giant in the faith?

 __________________________________________________________________